toraaglobal/tutorial/model_deployment/IMG/README.md

-# How to deploy a machine learning model using docker?
+# How to deploy a machine learning model using docker
 Four step to Deploy a deep learning model using docker container and flask API.
 Heroku will be used for the deployment.
 ***